 Tunnel Beach, which has been called the most romantic spot in New Zealand, is a definite Dunedin highlight.
 Here you can explore sea-carved sandstone cliffs, rock arches and caves.
 Look out for fossils while heading down the hand-carved tunnel.

 An easy escape is to St. Kilda and St. Clair, which are one long stretch of white sand facing out into the Pacific.
 St. Clair is also home to one of our go-to eateries, The Esplanade.
 It’s a great place to spend a sunny evening or any time of the day, really.

-You can’t visit Dunedin and not visit the steepest residential street in the world.
-It’s seriously ridiculous and a pretty good way to burn a few calories.
+You can’t visit Dunedin and not visit the second steepest residential street in the world.
+Just because its crown was recently revoked, it's still seriously ridiculous and a pretty good way to burn a few calories.
 There’s still a Jaffa race down the street every year.
 It’s truly a sight to behold.

 See Penguins, Seals And Albatross